Kanga-Who/home-assistant/Supervised Install on Debian.md

-## Installing Home Assistant Supervised on Debian
+## Installing Home Assistant Supervised on Debian 11

 This guide will help you to install Home Assistant Supervised, on almost any machine type you choose.
-This guide has been tested on machines including a Lenovo m72e, Dell Optiplex SFF 990 and Dell Optiplex USFF 780.
+This guide has been tested on machines including a Lenovo m72e, Dell Optiplex SFF 990, Dell Optiplex USFF 780 and a HP T520 thin client.

-:warning: Using Debian 10 and following a strict set of guidelines available [HERE](https://github.com/home-assistant/architecture/blob/master/adr/0014-home-assistant-supervised.md) will give you a supported installation of Home Assistant Supervised.
+:warning: Using Debian 11 and following a strict set of guidelines available [HERE](https://github.com/home-assistant/architecture/blob/master/adr/0014-home-assistant-supervised.md) will give you a supported installation of Home Assistant Supervised.
 If you choose at anytime to install additional software to the Debian operating system, your installation will become officially unsupported.
 Community support via the forums is always available however.

-While every effort has been made to ensure this guide complies with ADR-14, no guarantee can be made it does now, or in the future.
+While every effort has been made to ensure this guide complies with [ADR-0014](https://github.com/home-assistant/architecture/blob/master/adr/0014-home-assistant-supervised.md), no guarantee can be made it does now, or in the future.

-In this guide, you will be using Debian 10 as the operating system.
-This type of installation is what is called “headless” and after the installation is complete, you will not need to have a keyboard, mouse or monitor attached (although you can if you prefer).
+In this guide, you will be using Debian 11 as the operating system.
+This type of installation is what is called “headless” and after the installation is complete, you will not need to have a keyboard, mouse or monitor attached, although you can if you prefer.

-*What is Home Assistant Supervised?*
+#### What is Home Assistant Supervised? ####

 Home Assistant is a full UI managed home automation ecosystem that runs Home Assistant Core, the Home Assistant Supervisor and add-ons.
 It comes pre-installed on Home Assistant OS, but can be installed on any Linux system.
 It leverages Docker, which is managed by the Home Assistant Supervisor plus the added benefit of dozens of add-ons (think app store) that work natively inside the Home Assistant environment.

-If you are new to Home Assistant, you can now proceed to Section 1 if you need assistance with installing Debian 10.
-If you already have Debian 10 installed and wish to move on to installing Home Assistant, move on to Section 2.
-If you have an existing Home Assistant installation and need to know how to back up your current configuration, please see the document  *Backing up and Restoring your configuration* located  [HERE](https://github.com/Kanga-Who/home-assistant/blob/master/Backup%20and%20restore%20your%20config.md)
+If you are new to Home Assistant, you can now proceed to Section 1 if you need assistance with installing Debian 11.
+If you already have Debian 11 installed and wish to move on to installing Home Assistant, move on to Section 2.

 ## Section 1 – Install Debian

 <details>
-  <summary>If you would like a step by step guide on how to install Debian 10 to your machine, click here to expand for instructions</summary>
+  <summary>If you would like a step by step guide on how to install Debian 11 to your machine, click here to expand for instructions.</summary>

-**1.1)** Start by downloading `debian-live-10.5.0-amd64-standard.iso.torrent` from [HERE](https://cdimage.debian.org/debian-cd/current-live/amd64/bt-hybrid/).
-This is a torrent file, so use your favourite torrent program.
-If you would prefer to download an ISO, you can find the `debian-live-10.5.0-amd64-standard.iso` ISO file [HERE](https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/).
+**1.1)** Start by downloading `debian-live-11.0.0-amd64-standard.iso` from [HERE](https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/).
+If you would prefer the full Debain image with all drivers, download `firmware-11.0.0-amd64-DVD-1.iso` [HERE](https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/11.0.0+nonfree/amd64/iso-dvd/firmware-11.0.0-amd64-DVD-1.iso)

 **1.2)** While Debian is downloading, you will need some other programs to help with the setup and installation.
 To burn the Debian ISO image to a USB thumb drive, you will use a program called Rufus which can be downloaded from [HERE](https://rufus.ie/).